 - After you've defined and adjusted a field, select the field and then in the window's menu bar set the font color to white.
 This conceals the tags from view.

 In all instances, "0" indicates the sender, and is always reserved for the sender.
 Other values refer to signers.

-When the signer adds input to a filed, the width of the field adjusts to the field's contents.
+When the signer adds input to a field, the width of the field adjusts to its contents.

-When you're done, Box automatically detects where input from the signer is needed, and you'll no longer need to prepare the input fields manually.
+When you're done, Box automatically detects where input from the signer is needed, and you no longer need to prepare the input fields manually.

 Note: the number displayed in the template tag refers to the recipient in the document, not the signing order position.

 - You can change the size of the text, date and signature fields by adjusting the size of the font and adding spaces.

 - The font color of the tags should be made white, so they aren't visible in the contract.